jhucsf/fall2019/hw/hw5.md

 *Update 11/5*: added hint about how to determine which bytes are printable characters

+*Update 11/5*: clarified that writing unit tests is strongly encouraged but not required

 <!-- why won't github pages update? -->

 ## Overview